Victoria Memorial, Kolkata: Design and architecture

 The gardens of the Victoria Memorial were designed by Lord Redesdale and David Prain.
 Emerson's assistant, Vincent Jerome Esch, designed the bridge of the north aspect and the garden gates.
 In 1902, Emerson engaged Esch to sketch his original design for the Victoria Memorial.

-On top of the central dome of the Memorial is the 16 ft figure of the Angel of Victory.
+On top of the central dome of the Memorial is the 16 ft figure of the Angel of Victory by Esch, which was cast by H.H.
+Martyn & Co. of Cheltenham.
 Surrounding the dome are allegorical sculptures including Art, Architecture, Justice, and Charity and above the North Porch are Motherhood, Prudence and Learning.